Blog / 2021 / The Elephant in the Room

 Virtual reception: November 1st at 5:45p EDT, register here

-The woolly mammoth is for sale for $800 plus shipping—see all currently available artworks.
-There are prints and pretty things with this image here in my print shop.
+The woolly mammoth isn’t for sale until I figure out what I’m doing with the series, but there are prints and pretty things with this image here in my print shop.

 Every week, for at least two hours, I paint about mental health while also talking about it.
 In other words, I’m making a real effort to acknowledge the elephant in the room—or, as is the case for me, the pink woolly mammoth balancing on a ball and holding balloons in the circus-tent-style room of my imagination.
 This is one of the paintings from Everything’s Fine, which is the series of surrealist images that I work on during these two-plus hours a week.